 In addition to the DNR Law Enforcement Division, Michigan State Police and local law enforcement agencies have full authority to enforce the provisions of this order.

-- DNR customer service centers.
+- DNR customer service centers and field offices.

 - Outdoor Adventure Center, Anna Scripps Whitcomb Conservatory and Belle Isle Aquarium.

 - Archives of Michigan.
-(Staff will continue to provide reference services by phone: 517-335-2576 and by email: Archives@Michigan.gov)
+Reference services available by phone: 517-335-2576 and by email.